Kola Nuclear Power Plant: Campaign to close the station

 The license for phase 1 reactors five-year operation extensions, granted by the Russian Federation's civilian nuclear regulator Gosatomnadzor (FSETAN’s predecessor), were issued without conducting an obligatory state environmental impact study.
 Conducting such federal level studies is mandated by the law "On Environmental Impact Studies" in Article 11.

 The first extension for the old reactors was issued in summer 2003, almost precisely after former Deputy Minister of Atomic Energy Andrei Malyshev was installed as Gosatomnadzor’s chief.
 He replaced Yury Vishnevsky at this post.
 Vishnevsky had been an outspoken critic of the former Ministry of Atomic Energy, now known as the Federal Agency for Atomic energy, or Rosatom.

 In April 2005, the Murmansk Regional Prosecutor issued a recommendation to resolve the violations surrounding the reactor life-span extensions and force regulatory bodies and Rosenergoatom, Russian's nuclear power plant operations conglomerate, to carry out the environmental impact studies.
 But none of this took place.

 The Murmansk Prosecutors again ordered the state structures to fulfill the earlier order, but was again unsuccessful.
 Norway's Nature and Youth and Norway-based Bellona’s "Environment and Rights" magazine first drew the attention of prosecutors to the illegality of prolonging the life-spans of the reactors in 2004.

 Rostekhnadzor subsequently issued a license for the fifteen year life extension of Unit 1 in June 2008, after further reviews, inspections and upgrade work.

-Future developments

-In 2016, initial plans were announced to build the first VVER-600 at Kola by 2030.
-The VVER-600 will be a smaller two cooling circuit version of the current VVER-1200, designed for smaller regions and markets.
+Kola II

+Four VVER-S-600 units are planned for the Kola II NPP which is to be located a few kilometres from the existing Kola NPP.
+Construction of the first two units is expected to take place between 2027 and 2037.
+These Kola-II units will be able to potentially work on 100% MOX fuel (mix of uranium and plutonium).

+VVER-S/600 will have 80 years service life.
+The letter 'S' in the name means spectral shift control.